By Paula Parker

 The edible bird's nests are among the most expensive animal products consumed by man.

-Despite the fact that no one is actually allowed inside the cave, it is still worth having a look because it really is a unique and interesting attraction.
+Despite the fact that no one is actually allowed inside the cave, it is still worth having a look as your boat floats past, because it is rather unique and an interesting attraction.